In case of no post, break glass

 The main reason is that I was ridiculously busy at work, but that is done now.
 I have a bunch of projects in the works, which I hope to share with you soon.
 For example, this weekend we did Ludum Dare mini (totally flouting the rules—like not even looking at the page or registering) and made a game called Time Badgers Like A Dry Cleaning, but it is not finished enough to show you yet. [sad face icon] Soon.
 I have some songs and music videos almost done.
 Some programs and shit like that.
 I hope to spend a lot of December on fun projects.
 But not this month, so all you get is a post about how I didn't post anything, which is about as blog-standard as it gets.
 What have you guys been up to?

 Tom Murphy VII Dear Facebook, do not clear my status messages just because they are old.
 Do I throw out stuff in my fridge just because it's old?
 No. That shit's classic.
-Instead, just move my status messages to the back of the fridge to make room for new ones.
-7 years ago · Comment
+Instead, just move my status messages to the back of the fridge to make room for new ones. almost 8 years ago · Comment

 m u s i c